Exomoons of Circumbinary Planets: RESULTS

-\begin{enumerate} \item {\bf Smoon:} If the moon is well within the Hill radius ($\gamma < 0.48$) of the planet throughout the entirety of the migration, the planet will retain its moon, leading to a single planet system with a moon.
+\begin{enumerate} \item {\bf Smoon:} If the moon is well within the Hill radius $(a_{\mathrm {moon}}/R_{\mathrm {Hill}} < 0.48)$ of the planet throughout the entirety of the migration, the planet will retain its moon, leading to a single planet system with a moon.
 This system will be referred to as the successful moon, or the `smoon' scenario for short.
-See the red curves in Fig.~\ref{fig:archetypes} and the top example in Fig.~\ref{fig:visualizations}. \item {\bf Ploonet:} During the planet's migration, the shrinking of its Hill radius causes the moon to be ``dropped off'' when $\gamma > 0.48$.
-The body, formally known as a moon, is now a planet in its own right.
-We adopted the term `ploonet' for the moon-turned-planets, following \cite{ploonet2_Montes_2017} and \cite{ploonet_Sucerquia_2019}.
-The ploonet interacts with the disc and undergoes Type-1 migration.
-Its migration speed is much slower than that of the original planet, since $\tau_a\propto 1/m$.
-Since the migration is so slow, many of the ploonets are on a wide orbit at the end of the simulation, far from the binary and planet.
-In some very rare cases, the moon can migrate in and get locked in an exterior mean motion resonance, similar to what was seen in \citet{fitzmaurice2022}.
-See the yellow curves in Fig.~\ref{fig:archetypes} and the middle example in Fig.~\ref{fig:visualizations}. \item {\bf No moon:} The moon is entirely ejected from the system, leaving behind a single, moonless circumbinary planet.
-This scenario typically occurs if $\gamma$ becomes larger than 0.48 when the planet is already quite close to the stability limit (approximately $P_{\rm p}\leq4P_{\rm disc}$).
-In this case, the moon cannot turn into a stable ploonet due to destabilizing and overlapping resonances relative to both the planet and the binary.
-See the blue curves in Fig.~\ref{fig:archetypes} and the bottom example in Fig.~\ref{fig:visualizations}. \end{enumerate}
+See the red curves in Fig.~\ref{fig:archetypes} and the top example in Fig.~\ref{fig:visualizations}. \item {\bf Ploonet:} During the planet's migration, its Hill radius can decrease such that the moon's orbit becomes unstable when $a_{\mathrm {moon}}/R_{\mathrm {Hill}} \approx 0.48$.
+As a result, the moon escapes the planet's Hill sphere.
+The body, formerly known as a moon, is now a planet in its own right.\footnote{We adopted the term `ploonet' for the moon-turned-planets, following \cite{ploonet2_Montes_2017} and \cite{ploonet_Sucerquia_2019}.} The ploonet interacts with the disc and undergoes Type-I migration.
+Its migration speed is much slower than that of the original planet, as $\tau_a\propto 1/m$.
+Since the migration is so slow, many of the ploonets are on a wide orbit at the end of the simulation, far from the binary and planet (See Fig.~\ref{fig:ploonetHist}).
+See the yellow curves in Fig.~\ref{fig:archetypes} and the middle example in Fig.~\ref{fig:visualizations}.
+In some sporadic cases, the moon can migrate in and get locked in an exterior mean motion resonance, similar to what was seen in \citet{fitzmaurice2022}. \item {\bf No moon:} The moon is entirely ejected from the system, leaving behind a moonless circumbinary planet.
+This scenario typically occurs when the moon escapes the planet relatively close to the disc's truncation radius (approximately $P_{\rm p}\leq4P_{\rm disc}$ or within).
+In this case, the moon cannot turn into a stable ploonet due to destabilizing and overlapping resonances relative to both the planet and the binary \citep{MudrykandWu2006, Sutherland_2019}.
+See the blue curves in Fig.~\ref{fig:archetypes} and the bottom example in Fig.~\ref{fig:visualizations}. \item {\bf Collision:} The moon collides with the host planet, or crosses the Roche radius (see Sect.~\ref{sec:Hillsphere}, Eqn.~\ref{eqn:Roche}), and is ripped apart.
+Whilst the latter scenario does not involve a \textit{physical} collision, it has the same effect of destroying the moon, and so both scenarios are categorized in the same way.
+A collision can occur during the ejection process or later on in disc evolution after temporarily becoming a ploonet (see Table~\ref{tbl:results} and gray points in Fig.~\ref{fig:ganyMoon1}).
+The occurrence rate of this result is slightly elevated but consistent with planet-moon collisions tracked in similar studies (see Table 3 in \citealt{Trani_2020}). \end{enumerate}